 As we progress in labash-ing tzedakah - i.e. putting on 'righteousness' in every facet of life - we begin to experience inner healing [Hebrew, rifut; see Proverbs 3:1-8], and to enter a continuum of gradually improving spiritual health [Hebrew, bri'ot].
 This means we finally break free of self-limiting approaches and behaviors like sulking, whining, complaining, and blaming others for the setbacks we have experienced in life.
 It means we start shaking off the crippling death-grip of serpentine strongholds of offense, outrage, worry, anxiety, envy, resentment, guilt, shame, and regret.
 It means we quit letting fear of getting hurt [again], or rejected [again], or failing [again] cause us to back from our opportunities to have a positive impact on the people and situations in our spheres of influence.
 It means we stop triggering.
 It means we fully and finally forgive those who have trespassed against us.
-It means we joyfully release, acquit, pardon, and ecstatically bless people who once hurt us.
 It means we turn loose of the past, and move on - because we are completely confident that the Holy One is working all things together for good.

-D. The Fourth Mile Post: Becoming Tamim -i.e. 'perfect' in a Hebraic Sense
+D. The Fourth Mile Post: Becoming Tamim - i.e. 'perfect' in a Hebraic Sense

-The rofit - i.e. healing - process described above enables us to finally start making meaningful and consistent progress toward becoming tamim - KJV 'perfect'.
+The rofit - i.e. healing - process described above enables us to finally start making meaningful and consistent progress toward becoming tamim - i.e. KJV 'perfect'.
 Tamim does not connote flawlessness, but it does mean sound, solid, strong, well-trained, thoroughly equipped, functioning at a high level, and increasingly fruitful.